 This is a place of outstanding natural beauty and a lot of people come to check out the amazing volcanic landscape.
 The Blue Lagoon and the Goldfuss are also popular places to look at the amazing landscape.

 This is complemented in winter by one other unique phenomenon and that is the chance to see the Aurora Borealis.
 The Northern Lights are one of the top destinations that people want to see in winter and are on the bucket list of many people.

 The great thing for eco-tourists is that Iceland is committed to providing sustainable options and this includes a commitment to the use of electric vehicles for getting around the city.
 So, you can have an amazing experience and still feel good about it.

 Try winter camping in Reykjavik and nearby areas.
 You’ll find eco-friendly campsites, rent bikes, or go on a hike.

 Book a campervan to travel to natural wonders with more ease and at your convenience.
 Limit your waste while camping/campervanning and dispose of it properly, and leave no trace.

 Barcelona and Valencia, Spain

-So, it makes it Eco-friendly to tourists.
-There are also options to volunteer farm rescue centre or other animal places so that you can give back during your trip.
+So, it makes it Eco-friendly for tourists.
+There are also options to volunteer at farm rescue centres or other animal places so that you can give back during your trip.
 Valencia has some amazing sights as well, and Christmas and New Year tend to be very jolly affairs.